Aditi031204/netflixgpt/README.md

 - Learn to make API Keys secure
 - Learn Memoization
 - Made the site Responsive
+- Add another feature of brief introduction of the movie
+- Added another component
+- Did some CSS
+- Also made it responsive

 # Bug Fix
 - Redirect user to home page if not signed up